 Regression Suite Automation Tool

-The Regression suite automation tool (RSAT) significantly reduces the time and cost of user acceptance testing.
-User acceptance testing is typically required before taking a Microsoft application update or applying custom code and configurations to your production environment.
+The Regression suite automation tool (RSAT) significantly reduces the time and cost of user acceptance testing (UAT).
+UAT is typically required before you take a Microsoft application update, or before you apply custom code and configurations to your production environment.
+RSAT lets functional power users record business tasks by using Task recorder and then convert the recordings into a suite of automated tests, without having to write source code.
+For more information about Task recorder, see Task recorder resources.

 RSAT usage is described in these topics: